Graduate Students

 Julia Ney, M.A.

-Julia is a fourth-year graduate student working with Dr. Phillip Kendall.
+Julia (she/her) is a fifth-year graduate student working with Dr. Phillip Kendall.
 Julia graduated in 2017 with a B.A. in Psychology and a minor in Cognitive Neuroscience.
 She has previously held research positions at UPenn’s Character Lab, Sesame Workshop, NYU Langone’s Anxiety & Complicated Grief Program, and NYU’s Center for Implementation and Dissemination of Evidence-Based Practices among States.
 As an NSF Graduate Research Fellow, Julia is interested in examining the role of peer-to-peer advice given after treatment for anxiety disorders.

 julia.ney@temple.edu